 In our opinion, the financial statements give a true and fair view of the company's financial position at 31 December 2019 and of the results of the company's operations for the financial year 1 January - 31 December 2019.

-Management recommends that the annual report should be approved at the annual general meeting.
+Management recommends that the annual report should be approved by the company in general meeting.

-Skærbæk, 23 April 2020
+Skærbæk, 5 May 2020

 Executive board